thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 `resolve` takes an `env` that maps our names to their unique `Var`s.
 `env` tracks our scopes.
 Because it's a persistent map, we don't need a stack of scopes.
-Adding a new value to our map produces a new map, leaving the old map intact.
+Adding a value to our map produces a new map, leaving the old map intact.
 When we recursively call `resolve`, we pass it our updated map, reusing the call stack as our stack of scopes.

-From there `resolve` mathces on our `ast`.
+From there `resolve` matches on our `ast`.
 We'll handle it case by case, starting with functions:

 ```rs